 Access to QED Statistics is provided as part of the course, this software is not compatible with Mac or Linux operating systems.

 Alternative software to QED Statistics is currently being researched; where possible, students are encouraged to use R in the Data Analysis course if they are using Mac or Linux systems.

 Students wishing to use QED Statistics on Mac or Linux systems are advised by the programme developer Pisces Conservation Ltd to consider Windows emulation software, such as Bootcamp, to run a Windows system on their machine.
 For further information and a full system specification please visit the Pisces Conservation Ltd website.

 Please note that accommodation and catering are not included in the course fees.

 The Department offers a full residential and catering facility, with a range of both 3 and 4-star campus accommodation.
 'Number 12', the Department's recently refurbished Victorian townhouse on Wellington Square, right next to Rewley House, offers superior en-suite bedrooms.

-Over 35% of students from the 2013-14 cohort have received significant contributions from a sponsoring employer toward all or part of their fees.
+Over 35% of students over the past few years have received significant contributions from a sponsoring employer toward all or part of their fees.
 Should further information be required from Oxford to support an application for funding from an employer, please contact the Programme Manager via email on email@example.com.

 The course offers instalment packages to help students manage the payment of their fees.
 Instalment plans are confirmed and approved by the Programme Manager on an individual basis once an unconditional offer has been accepted.
 Typically the course expects be able to offer plans of three and seven instalments starting in August, with the final payment received before the following Easter.